REG - 70.00.2 Data and Information Regulation

 5.4.1 Each Data Owner will assign Data Custodians to be responsible for data management within his or her area of responsibility.
 Data Custodians have the primary responsibility for the accuracy, privacy, and security of the University Data under his/her responsibility.
 All University Data must have an identified Data Custodian.

-5.4.1.1 Data Custodians shall be responsible for evaluation, approval or disapproval of requests for access to data within his/her assigned oversight.
+5.4.1.1 Data Custodians shall be responsible for evaluation, approval, or disapproval of requests for access to data within his/her assigned oversight.

 5.4.1.2 Data Custodians are responsible for determining the degree of access (interactive query only, interactive update, downloading of specific data to user, etc.) to be granted to specific users, and for assuring compliance with access security standards.

-5.4.1.3 Data Custodians shall be responsible for defining or describing each data element, to the extent required by public records laws, for which they have oversight.
+5.4.1.3 Data Custodians shall be responsible for defining or describing each data element, to the extent required by public records of laws, for which they have oversight.
 This definition shall be done in coordination with Information Technology Services (ITS) department.

 5.4.1.5 Data Custodians are the initiation point for any request for modification to the data for which they have responsibility.

 5.4.1.6 Data Owners are persons who are assigned specific data management responsibilities by the Data Custodians.
-Data Custodians typically will manage access rights to data they oversee.
+Data Custodians typically manage access rights to data they oversee.
 Each Data Custodian may delegate specific custodial responsibilities for different subsets of data under his/her custody.

 5.4.2 Application Sponsors are those University employees who are responsible for approving the functionality of a particular University application, and for controlling the protection of the data within that application.
 Application Sponsors will be appointed by the primary Data Owner associated with the data that their application accesses.